+- Access Information

-Access Information Communicate with Cultural Competence Create a Positive Patient Experience Demonstrate Ethical Behavior and Regulatory Compliance Develop a Budget Leverage Business Tools Manage People Own Your Career Solve Problems Speak Healthcare Fluently
+- Communicate with Cultural Competence

+- Create a Positive Patient Experience

+- Demonstrate Ethical Behavior and Regulatory Compliance

+- Develop a Budget

+- Interact Effectively in the Workplace

+- Leverage Business Tools

+- Plan for Success

+- Solve Problems in the Workplace

+- Speak Healthcare Fluently

 On completion of each Goal, a student earns the equivalent of three semester hours of college credit from Southern New Hampshire University in a specific course.
 Each Certificate Goal is made up of 5-8 competencies.